songquanpeng/gin-template/web/README.md

 If you want to change the default server, please set `REACT_APP_SERVER` environment variables before build, for example: `REACT_APP_SERVER=http://your.domain.com`.

+Before you start editing, make sure your `Actions on Save` options have `Optimize imports` & `Run Prettier` enabled.

 ## Reference

 1. https://github.com/OIerDb-ng/OIerDb